-Because Boston Properties, Inc. is organized and qualifies as a REIT, it is generally not subject to federal income taxes, but subject to certain state and local taxes.
+Because we are organized and qualify as a REIT, we are generally not subject to federal income taxes, but subject to certain state and local taxes.
 In the normal course of business, certain entities through which we own real estate either have undergone, or are currently undergoing, tax audits or other inquiries.
 Although we believe that we have substantial arguments in favor of our positions in the ongoing audits, in some instances there is no controlling precedent or interpretive guidance on the specific point at issue.
 Collectively, tax deficiency notices received to date from the jurisdictions conducting the ongoing audits have not been material.
 However, there can be no assurance that future audits will not occur with increased frequency or that the ultimate result of such audits will not have a material adverse effect on our results of operations.